BennyG93/argocd-appsetofapps-example/README.md

 └── applicationSet.yaml
 ```

 The second repo contains the Helm chart for deploying your applications.
 Of course, this is Argocd and you can also use Kustomize or plain K8s manifests.
+For this complete example I am using a slightly modified version of the [example](https://github.com/argoproj/argocd-example-apps/tree/master/apps) "app of apps" helm chart from Argocd